OpenConext/OpenConext-deploy/roles/monitoring-tests-docker/README.md

 Role Variables
 --------------

 Provide the health_checks variable to create the checks for your environments.
-Provide the environment name and the port in the monitoring where the scripts can retrieve this information.
-The scripts will be located at /opt/health_check_ENVIRONMENT/check.sh.
+Provide the environment name and the ports for the monitoring, mujina sp and mujina idp containers.
+Any port that your infrastructure allows can be used here.
+The scripts will be located at /opt/health_check_ENV/check.sh.
 The running of these scripts require python3.
 The following format for providing this information is required:

 health_checks:
   - name: env1
-    port: 999
+    port: 1010
+    port_idp: 1011
+    port_sp: 1012
   - name: env2
-    port: 9999
+    port: 1020
+    port_idp: 1021
+    port_sp: 1022

+This role assumes your ansible inventory structure is setup as followes:
+├── Inventory (named env1)
+│   ├── group_vars
+│   ├── inventory.json / inventroy.yml
+│   └── secrets
+│       └── group_vars
+└── OpenConext-Deploy
+    └── roles
+        ├── mujina_sp
+        ├── mujina_idp
+        └── monitoring-tests-docker

 License
 --------------